magenta-aps/virk.dk/README.md

 ### Prerequisite

-The API is free of charge, but requires username and password from The Danish Business Authority (cvrselvbetjening@erst.dk)
+The virk.dk's API is free of charge, but requires username and password from The Danish Business Authority (cvrselvbetjening@erst.dk)

 ### License